qloutin22/Multinational-Retail-Data-Centralisation/README.md

 ![Alt text](Images/image-11.png)

-The following code is uded to a unquie keys , key constraints and forgein keys.
+The following code is used to a unique keys , key constraints and foreign keys.

 ![Alt text](Images/image-12.png)

-Onece everything is added your pgAdmin4 database dim tables should look like this :
+Once everything is added your pgAdmin4 database dim tables should look like this :

 ![Alt text](Images/image-13.png)